cortesi/modd/README.md

 }
 ```

-### Symlinks
+## Symlinks

-To avoid loops and ambiguities, modd does not implicitly traverse symlinks
+Modd does not implicitly traverse symlinks.
+To monitor a symlink, it must be
-within monitored directories.
-If you want a symlink to be monitored for changes,
-specify it explicitly in a watch pattern.
-So, to monitor a directory ***mydir***
-as well as an inner symlinked directory ***symlinkdir***, specify a pattern like
-this:
+specified as the base of an include pattern, like this:

 ```
 mydir mydir/symlinkdir/** {